johntalton/tca9548a/README.md

 Channel number for this 8-Channel device is 0 - 7

 ##### `getChannels`
 Queries the device and returns and array of enabled channels.
-If not channels are enabled then the empt array is returned.
+If not channels are enabled then the empty array is returned.

 ##### `setChannels`
 Sets the devices active channels.
 Takes in an array of channels